google/comprehensive-rust/src/references/shared.md

 # Shared References

-A reference provides a way to access another value without taking responsibility for the value, and is also called "borrowing".
+A reference provides a way to access another value without taking ownership for the value, and is also called "borrowing".
 Shared references are read-only, and the referenced data cannot change.